Ella475/Db-and-Server-For-Awareness-Detection-App/README.md

 The database is created and managed using Python code.

 ## Installation
-1. Download MySQL
+1. Download MySQL.
-2. Change the username and password in the credentials.json to your username and password in MySQL.
+2. Edit the credentials.json file to contain your MySQL username and password.
-3. Install requirements:
+3. Install the necessary requirements by running the following command in your terminal:
 ```bash
 pip install -r requirements.txt
 ```